p-omeki/demo-repo/README.md

 ## Local Development

-Open index.html on your browser
+Open index.html on your browser!